 Our telephone number is 0300 790 7000

-We are registered to process personal and sensitive information under the Data Protection Act 2018 - our registration number is Z5442879
+We are registered to process personal and sensitive information under the Data Protection Act 2018 - our registration number is ZA523971.

 Our Caldicott Guardian (senior person responsible for sharing of patient information) is Dr Abid Khan.
 He is also the Responsible Officer and Medical Director.

-Our Senior Information Risk Owner (SIRO) is Jayne Deaville.
-She is also our Director of Finance and Performance.
+Our Senior Information Risk Owner (SIRO) is Liz Lockett (Director of Quality and Clinical Performance).